HenrikSamuelsson/reading-the-passionate-programmer/README.md

-# reading-the-passionate-programmer
+# Reading The Passionate Programmer

-Compilation of notes and material related to reading the book The Passionate Programmer written by Chad Fowler
+Compilation of notes and material related to reading the book The Passionate Programmer written by Chad Fowler.